Cruise Master Mission

 I started working in the family business like any other child of a business owner, at a young age.
 While riding, caring for and showing horses all over which I started at just five years old.
 While in high school and college I worked in the office.
 After college, I left the business in pursuit of other opportunities.

 When I’m not in the office or at trade shows I enjoy supporting my kids, Grace, and Isaiah, in their many activities.
 Soccer, football, swimming, drama, golf, dog shows, and livestock shows.
 Of course, I still find time to ride horses.
 Both of my kids have followed in my footsteps and have grown up working in the office with me until they went out into the world and got jobs elsewhere.
-We so proud of the hardworking young adults they are becoming.
+I'm so proud of the hardworking young adults they have become.